Our Three Step Process

 So they generate attention… then leak it through:

-Before you increase outreach volume, enforce 3 hygiene non-negotiables
+Before you increase outreach volume, enforce three hygiene non-negotiables.

 1) Every lead must have a temperature